HaxeFlixel/haxeflixel.com/src/documents/documentation/00_getting_started/01-install-haxe.html.md

 ### Test Haxe

-For a simple test to see if Haxe is now working on your ssytem, open a new terminal on Windows or Mac window and type:
+For a simple test to see if Haxe is now working on your ssytem, open a new terminal window and type:

 ```
 haxe